Home

 Recommended Personal Kit List

 For your own safety if you are inadequately equipped the walk leaders may not allow you to participate on the walk.
 It is unsafe and unreasonable to expect that someone else in the group will have a spare item for your use.
 Any group equipment needed for the activities being undertaken will be distributed around the group.
-Click on this link for a downloadable version of this list
+Click on this link for a downloadable version of this list.
+All of our Thursday and Tuesday walks are supervised by accredited Summer and/or Winter Mountain Leaders as appropriate.

-· Windproof/waterproof (preferably breathable) shell over-trousers that can be put on without removing footwear
+· Windproof/waterproof shell over-trousers that can be put on without removing footwear

 · Waterproof hat